The latest compact-living bathroom concept removes regular space requirements and boundaries, for a bijou bathroom design.

 6. Concealed taps

-Wall-mounted taps will bring style and comfort to your small space bathroom.
-Perfect for this modern bathroom concept, minimal room is taken around basin or bath area, providing a sleek and minimal finish to your modern and airy bathroom.
+6. Concealed taps Wall-mounted taps will bring style and comfort to your small space bathroom.
+Perfect for this modern bathroom concept, minimal room is taken around the basin or bath area, providing a sleek and minimal finish to your modern and airy bathroom.